Choose The Best Product Price Tracker

 And yes, they’re probably also on sales pages and in ads thrown together by rogue retailers who have no official relationship with your company, no right to buy your products for resale, and — here’s the worst part — no interest whatsoever in following your reseller pricing policy.

-5 Things to Demand from Your Reseller Price Tracking Platform
+5 Things To Demand From Your Reseller Product Price Tracker Partner

-- A company that works closely with antitrust legal experts.
-When you select an automated price tracker, you’re not just buying an online tool — ideally, you’re also buying the collective expertise of the team that runs it.
+When you select an automated product price tracker, you’re not just buying an online tool — ideally, you’re also buying the collective expertise of the team that runs it.
 And when it comes to an automated platform for reseller price tracking, that team’s expertise should extend to a deep understanding of antitrust law — the best practices when it comes to rolling out your price tracker, where the pitfalls are, and how best to protect your company

-- A team that can help you develop both your reseller price policy and your monitoring and enforcement strategies.
 Again, you’re looking for a lot more than an online app here.
-When it comes to selecting the right provider for your automated price tracker, you want a partner that will help you at every stage of developing and implementing your reseller price programs.
+When it comes to selecting the right provider for your automated product price tracker, you want a partner that will help you at every stage of developing and implementing your reseller price programs.
 That means a partner that will help you draft just the right language for your MAP policy, or your Minimum Resale Price (MRP) policy, or whichever pricing policy you choose.
 In fact, you’ll want a partner who can help you identify which policy is actually the right one for your company if you’re not sure.
 (And there are reasons a company might want one over the other.)It also means finding a provider for your automated price tracker that will help you develop the right strategic plan to roll out your reseller price policy — both internally, to make sure everyone across your organization knows about the policy and their responsibilities for maintaining it, and externally, to make sure you’re getting the policy to your resale channel and your industry more broadly.
 Not every price tracking company will be there to help, guide, and support you at every stage of your reseller price program — which is another reason to choose your provider wisely.